vanilla/docs/content/developer/tools/building-frontend.md

 ## What does it do?

 The included build process uses Typescript and Webpack to bundle typescript files to into javascript bundles.

+Every addon in your current vanilla project containing entries will get built.
+Currently that means bundling scripts from the following addons:

+- `dashboard`
+- `rich-editor`
+- `ui-tests`

-These bundles will be automatically loaded by Vanilla if the addon they belong to is enabled.
+The outputted bundles will automatically be loaded by Vanilla into the page if their addon is enabled.
-The output files live in `/js/webpack` folders throughout the core and in addons.

 ## Prerequisites